 One Technique You Can Always Count On For Making A Sale, is The Scarcity Factor.
 The Scarcity Factor Is An Advertising Technique; Where The Product Is Made Available Only For A Limited Time!

-The Offer Is Only Available For One Week; After That, The Offer Will Expire!
+For Example: The Offer Is Only Available For One Week; After That, The Offer Will Expire!
 It creates a sense of URGENCY.
 When the customers see that the deal is available for a short time only; and if they were to miss it, They Would Miss It FOREVER; that generates a sence on SCARCITY, Urging The Buyer To Act NOW!

+Only Then; Would They Be More Encouraged To Make The Purchase.
+The Scarcity Factor Works Like Magic; When It Comes To Closing Sales.

 A lot of products that you can find online, utilize this method; because of how effective it is!
 Usually, to put a little boost on the method; The Sales Page Would Incorporate A Countdown Clock; so that people can see when the deal expires.